vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

         [ 0.       , -3.973852 ,  0.       ]], dtype=float32))
 ```

 > `model.init` also accepts a dictionary of PRNG keys.
-It allows passing in a
+If you pass in a
-single key which starts a stream named `'params'`.
-This is equivalent to passing
+single key like we have done so far, it starts a stream named `'params'`.
+This
-`{'dropout': rng}`
+is equivalent to passing `{'params': rng}` instead.

-These streams are accessible to submodules – so `nn.Dropout` can call
+The streams are accessible to submodules, so `nn.Dropout` can call
-`self.make_rng('dropout')` regardless of where it is – as well as allowing for
+`self.make_rng('dropout')` regardless of where it is in the model.
+We can
+define our own PRNG streams by specifying them in the `model.apply` call.
+In
-arbitrarily named submodules.
-In our VAE example, we could forgo passing in the
+our VAE example, we could forgo passing in the key manually, and instead get
-key manually, and instead get keys for random sampling using
+keys for random sampling using `self.make_rng('noise')` or similar, then
-`self.make_rng('noise')` or similar, then passing a starting key in `rngs` in
+passing a starting key in `rngs` in `model.apply`.
+For models with lots of
-`model.apply`.
-For models with lots of randomness, it may be worth doing this.
+randomness, it may be worth doing this.

 The second useful built-in module is `nn.Sequential` which is again like its
 PyTorch counterpart.
 This simply chains together many modules such that the